kmcintyre/card/README.md

 Log:

+Day 20 - 40:

+Starting to add blackjack.
+The trick to have it run as a simulation and also as a turn based game

 Day 17 - 20:

 Using <a href="http://requirejs.org/">requirejs</a> to allow for use of javascript library on both node and client.